MareoRaft/tennis/README.md

 ## Visualizations

 The project contains a bar chart which is used for both the stats-comparisons and the PageRank comparison.
 There exist 6 controls for interacting with the data as well as the zoom-interactivity of the amChart itself.
-You can view it [here](http://162.243.168.182:5001/).

 ## Interactive Website

 Users interact with the project via a website.
 Users explore the data by choosing a (1) statistic, (2) normalization, (3) gender, and some other options.
 Users can click on info buttons to get explanations of the various choices and methods used to compute the data.
-Users can click and drag on the chart to see cross sections of the view.

 The user interactivity is client-side, and the client will make calls to the server to update the data as necessary.
 Tools used to achieve this include [JavaScript](https://www.w3schools.com/js/default.asp), [React](https://create-react-app.dev/), [Material-UI](https://material-ui.com/), [amCharts](https://www.amcharts.com/), [Python](https://www.python.org/) 3, [Flask](https://palletsprojects.com/p/flask/), [Pandas](https://pandas.pydata.org/), and [Networkx](https://networkx.org/).

-## Deliverable

-The above already describes the work done on the capstone, the tools used, and the data ingestion; but not the analysis and results.
-I will include those below.
-The deliverable is this very [repository](https://github.com/MareoRaft/tennis-frontend-tdi) and this very README.md file.
-Point 3 includes a link to the visualizations.